ISU-MolPhyl/EEOB563/computer_labs/lab2/PAUP.md

 > hsearch start=stepwise addseq=random nreps=20 swap=TBR;
 > END;

-The top block defines two character sets, one includes 12 characters and the other includes 4 characters, and a taxon set termed "outgroups" that includes two taxa.
+The top block defines two character sets, one includes 1 character and the other includes 7 characters, and a taxon set termed "outgroups" that includes opposum.

 The PAUP block uses `exclude` command to exclude two character sets and `outgroup` command to treat two taxa as outgroups (but remember, that changing outgroups only changes the way the tree is displayed and does not change the parsimony score!)
 In addition, a heuristic search is specified.